Things do change….sometimes for the better. And if you live long enough, you’ll find the saying is true: what goes

 Because they were all in it together — not only Goldstein, Eischeid, and Walldorf, but all their crew — a culture of togetherness evolved.
-Everyone one had one another’s back.
+Everyone had one another’s back.

 Those are the elements that would carry Sticky Fingers for the next 14 years, from a small startup in Mount Pleasant to some of the best BBQ in SC to a big Southeastern brand.

 Times were good, with US Presidents dropping in for take-out, and a new line of sauces rolling off the production line, making it even to the Home Shopping Network (HSN).

-But with that growth came complication: 14 locations, 100’s of employees, and life outside of work became so complex and exhausting that the three decided it was in the best interest of Sticky Fingers to let a company with more experience steer the ship.
+But with that growth came complications: 14 locations, 100’s of employees, and life outside of work became so complex and exhausting that the three decided it was in the best interest of Sticky Fingers to let a company with more experience steer the ship.